LuisMonroy1/LuisMonroy1/README.md

 # Hi, Im Fernando 👋

-Engineering professional passionate about using programing and technology for ultimately enhancing our society.
+Engineering professional.
+Passionate about using programing and technology for ultimately enhancing our society.
 Eager to build a long-term career focused on the field of automatization.
-Distinctly organized, analytical, creative, and detail oriented.

 - 🔭 Currently working on Predictive Models (Python)
 - 🌱 Learning anything I can get my hands on!